 - extra batteries for flashlight/headlamp

 I have a small flash light I carry with me.
 This light comes in handy in dark cars, and even darker parking lots.
 It is pretty small but is quite bright.
 It has a high beam, low beam, and flashing beam settings.
 I like the different settings, but you can't turn it off quickly, as you have to cycle through all the settings.
 I still find it a great deal, and the clip is very strong.
-You can find it on Amazon for a decent price.
+You can find my favorite small flashlight amazon for a decent price.

 If you expect to need to start a fire, more fire starting supplies may be needed than just a lighter.
 However if you expect you have amble fire materials (in the woods), or expect not to be able to start a fire (urban city), then likely you may not need more than a lighter.